szerintedmi/roadmap-radar-chart/README.md

 import * as d3 from "d3";

 const svg = d3
-  .select("#myradar-div")
+  .select("#myRadar-div")
   .append("svg")
   .classed("radar-svg-container", true)
   .attr("viewBox", `0 0 900 500`);

 //////////////////////////////////////////////////////////////////////////
-// Setup datasource - replace with your own const radarDs = new SingleDsvDataSource("./exampleData/TW_TechRadar_Vol23.csv");
+// Setup data source - replace with your own const radarDs = new SingleDsvDataSource("./exampleData/TW_TechRadar_Vol23.csv");

 //////////////////////////////////////////////////////////////////////////
-// Creating the chart with defualt configs.
+// Creating the chart with default configs.
 //      Customize it by passing a RadarConfig object const radarContainer = new RadarContainer();